 La Princesa and the Pea

-Fairy tale classics like The Princess and the Pea transform when they are set in a new place or told from a new point of view.
-La Princesa and the Pea is a retelling of the classic fairy tale, The Princess and the Pea, set in Peru.
-In it, a princess’s authenticity is tested by her ability to feel the presence of a single pea under the pile of mattresses she is instructed to sleep on.
+Fairy tale classics like The Princess and the Pea change when set in new locations or told from unique perspectives.
+La Princesa and the Pea retells this classic tale in Peru.
+Here, a princess proves her authenticity by sensing a single pea hidden beneath a pile of mattresses.

-There are lots of stories like The Princess and the Pea that kids can rattle off without even thinking very much – The Three Little PigsThe Three BearsCinderella, etc. Some of these stories are so commonly told that children all over the world know them.
-When the stories are told in different places, they take on interesting differences that reflect the land and culture where the story is being told.
+There are lots of stories like The Princess and the Pea that kids can rattle off without even thinking very much.
+The Three Little PigsThe Three Bears, and Cinderella are so widely known that children everywhere recognize them.
+When told in different locations, these stories take on unique variations that reflect the local land and culture.

-The illustrator of La Princesa and the Pea, Juana Martinez-Neal, won the 2018 Pura Belpre Award for doing an outstanding job of communicating cultural identity through illustration.
-The award is given for the best work portraying the Latino cultural experience.
-In Juana’s Illustrations in La Princesa and the Pea, for example, you can see authentic Peruvian weaving like the weaving you see in these Peruvian artifacts from The Children’s Museum of Indianapolis.
+Juana Martinez-Neal, the illustrator of La Princesa and the Pea, won the 2018 Pura Belpré Award for her exceptional portrayal of cultural identity through illustration.
+This award recognizes the best work depicting Latino cultural experiences.
+In La Princesa and the Pea, Martinez-Neal’s illustrations feature authentic Peruvian weaving, similar to the artifacts at The Children’s Museum of Indianapolis.

-As you read the story, look closely at the illustrations to see all the steps that are required to make a weaving.
-As the story of the princess is revealed, so is the Peruvian setting and the experiences of a young lady living there.
-Classic tales told like this are wonderful opportunities for you to see your own culture reflected in a universal story or see the culture of someone different than yourself.
-Read more from the list below!
+As you read the story, examine the illustrations to discover the weaving process.
+Meanwhile, the tale of the princess unfolds alongside the depiction of a Peruvian setting and the experiences of a young lady there.
+In addition, classic tales told in this manner offer a chance to see your own culture reflected or explore a different culture.
+Check out more from the list below!

-Use your indyPL Library Card to check out books at any of our locations, or check out e-books and e-audiobooks from home right to your device.
+Use your indyPL Library Card to check out fairy tale classics at any of our locations, or check out e-books and e-audiobooks from home right to your device.
 Need help?
 Call or ask a Library staff member at any of our locations or text a librarian at 317 333-6877.

 Here are some favorite classic tales and traditional stories told with details and cultural traditions of the American Southwest, Mexico, Central or South America.